 P&O Cruises is a British-American owned cruise line based in England.
 P&O and P&O Australia are subsidiaries of Carnival Corp. which is incorporated in Panama and controls almost 50 percent of the worldwide cruise ship market.
 P&O Cruises is the oldest cruise line in the world, having operated the first passenger ships in the early 19th century.
-P&O currently operates seven cruise ships.
-Its newest ship, the Britannia, is its biggest ship accommodating almost 7,000 passengers and crew.
+P&O currently operates 10 cruise ships.
+The Iona is P&O’s biggest ship accommodating almost 7,000 passengers and crew.
 P&O Australia’s newest ships, the Pacific Encounter and Pacific Adventure, each accommodate approximately 3,700 passengers and crew.

-Of P&O’s seven ships, two have installed advanced sewage treatment systems, resulting in a grade of D- for the company’s 29 percent sewage treatment score.
-One P&O ship has plug-in capability but does not dock at a port with shoreside power.
-Therefore, P&O Cruises earned a F for air pollution reduction.
-One P&O ship traveled to Alaska for a single voyage in 2011 but it chose to discharge sewage from that ship outside of Alaskan waters, thereby avoiding Alaska’s strong water quality standards, giving it an ‘N/A’ for water quality compliance since scrubber use merely converts air pollution into toxic water pollution.
+Of P&O’s 10 ships, seven have installed advanced sewage treatment systems, resulting in a grade of D+ for the company’s 42 percent sewage treatment score.
+Six P&O ships have plug-in capability, but only two dock at ports with shoreside power.
+Therefore, P&O earned a D- for air pollution reduction.
+Two P&O ships traveled to Alaska between 2010 and 2021 receiving 29 violations citations for water quality violations from Alaskan authorities.
+Nine P&O ships have scrubbers installed.
+Together these factors give P&O an F for water quality compliance since scrubber use merely converts air pollution into toxic water pollution.

 P&O Cruises - Cruise Ship Fleet

-Friends of the Earth’s Cruise Ship Report Card ranks 16 major cruise lines and 185 cruise ships — Carnival Cruise Lines, Celebrity Cruises, Costa Cruises, Crystal Cruises, Cunard Cruise Line, Disney Cruise Line, Holland America Line, MSC Cruises, Norwegian Cruise Lines, Oceania Cruises, P&O Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean Int’l, Seabourn Cruise Line and Silversea Cruises— according to four environmental criteria: Sewage Treatment, Air Pollution Reduction, Water Quality Compliance and Transparency.
+Friends of the Earth’s Cruise Ship Report Card ranks 18 major cruise lines and 213 cruise ships — AIDA Cruises, Carnival Cruise Lines, Celebrity Cruises, Costa Cruises, Cunard Cruise Line, Disney Cruise Line, Holland America Line, MSC Cruises, Norwegian Cruise Lines, Oceania Cruises, P&O Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean Int’l, Seabourn Cruise Line, Silversea Cruises, Viking Cruises, and Virgin Voyages — according to four environmental criteria: Sewage Treatment, Air Pollution Reduction, Water Quality Compliance and Transparency.

-.
-To determine a cruise line’s Sewage Treatment grade, we compared the number of cruise ships in the cruise line that have installed advanced sewage treatment systems against the total number of ships in the cruise line.
+To determine a cruise line’s Sewage Treatment grade, we compared the number of cruise ships in the cruise line that have installed advanced sewage treatment systems (AWTS) against the total number of ships in the cruise line.
 Ships with AWTS have been downgraded from As to Cs since 2020 because no companies publicly report on the performance of those advanced systems.

-.
 To determine the Air Pollution Reduction grade for each ship in a cruise line, ships that dock at a port and plug in to available shoreside power hookups were graded.
-In addition, ships were given credit if they only utilize low sulfur fuels continuously at levels lower than required by international and U.S. law.
-Use of scrubbers was no longer considered since the significant majority of scrubbers in use by the cruise industry simply convert air pollution emissions into water pollution through their scrubber wastewater discharges.
+In addition, ships were given credit if they utilize low sulfur fuels continuously worldwide at levels lower than required by international law.
+Use of scrubbers is not considered since the significant majority of scrubbers in use by the cruise industry simply convert air pollution emissions into water pollution through their scrubber wastewater discharges.

-.
-To determine the Transparency grade for each cruise line we graded each line based on whether it responded to our 2019 requests for information regarding their environmental practices.
+To determine the Transparency grade for each cruise line we graded each cruise line based on whether it responded to our 2022 requests for information regarding their environmental practices.
 Companies that responded with specifics were given As, those that didn’t received failing grades.

 Grades In Comparison: Report Cards From Previous Years

-**For the 2019 Cruise Ship Report Card, we graded 16 cruise lines and the 185 cruise ships of those 16 lines operating around the world.
-All ocean-going cruise ships over 100 passengers and crew from each cruise line were included in this report card.
+**For the 2022 Cruise Ship Report Card, we graded 18 cruise lines and 213 cruise ships of those 18 lines operating around the world.
+All cruise ships from each cruise line were included in this report card.
 Friends of the Earth relied on data gathered from the internet, government sources, the cruise line industry, and other public sources in order to determine the grades assigned to the cruise lines.
 Friends of the Earth did not independently verify that the technology graded in the report card was installed on the individual cruise ships.